SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 <img src="figures/DC_SWOT_error_calibration_GS-illustration.png" />
-<center><em>Fig.: Example of one target of the data challenge: SWOT data without errors (left), one input of the data challenge: SWOT data with error (center) and the difference between the two (right).
+<center><em>Fig.: Example of one target of the data challenge: SWOT data without errors (left), one input of the data challenge: SWOT data with errors (center) and the difference between the two (right).
 Here, SWOT is "flying" over the NATL60 model simulation in the Gulf Stream region.
 </em></center>